Walk Through Historical New Orleans, Louisiana

 The Market Cafe

 The Market Cafe is a family-owned cafe featuring New Orleans Cajun and Creole dishes.
 This open aired market is complete with a live band, scrumptious food, and excellent service.
 They claim to entertain you with their live music and bar featuring their Famous Market Mary Bloody Mary.
-Our indulgence featured the Jambalaya for $15.95 and Alligator Bites for $15.95.
+Our indulgence featured the Jambalaya for $15.95, Alligator Bites for $15.95, kids shrimp meal for $9.95 for a total of $45.99.
 The food and service were really good.

 Address: 1000 Decatur St, New Orleans